gardenlinux/gardenlinux/features/baremetal/README.md

 ## Feature: metal
 ### Description
 <website-feature>
 This platform feature creates an artifact for (bare) metal systems.
-It is just a plaform wrapper for the [`metal`](/reference/features/metal) feature.
+It is just a platform wrapper for the [`metal`](/reference/features/metal) feature.
 </website-feature>

 ### Features